NACE’s First-Destination Standards and Protocols provide career centers with direction for capturing graduate outcomes.

 How do the standards define the graduating class?

-The graduating class is made up of students who graduated from July 1 through June 30; so, the Class of 2014 is comprised of students who graduated from July 1, 2013, through June 30, 2014.
+The graduating class is made up of students who graduated from July 1 through June 30; the Class of 2022, for example, is comprised of students who graduated from July 1, 2021, through June 30, 2022.
 This is consistent with the definition used by the U.S. Department of Education in gathering education statistics for its IPEDS database.

 This timeframe is likely to be a challenge for some institutions that define graduating class differently.
 If this is the case with your school, NACE recommends that you seek support from institutional research and other leadership to use the July 1 – June 30 timeframe; explain the initiative and its national scope.